Eric W. Campbell

 Publications

-In press.
+2023.
 Coreference constructions in Zenzontepec Chatino.
-In Katarzyna Janic; Nicoletta Puddu & Martin Haspelmath (eds.), Reflexive constructions in the world's languages.
-Berlin: Language Science Press, Studies in Diversity Linguistics.
+In Katarzyna Janic, Nicoletta Puddu & Martin Haspelmath (eds.), Reflexive constructions in the world’s languages, 623–647.
+Berlin: Language Science Press.
+DOI: 10.5281/zenodo.7874976

-2022.
+2021.
 Why is tone change still poorly understood, and how might documentation of less-studied tone languages help?
 In Patience Epps; Danny Law & Na’ama Pat-El (eds.), Historical linguistics and endangered languages: Exploring diversity in language change (Routledge Series in Historical Linguistics), 15‒40.
 New York: Routledge.

 2021.
 Salazar, Jeremías; Guillem Belmar; Catherine Scanlon; Giorgia Troiani & Eric W. Campbell.
 Bridging diaspora: Technology in the service of the revitalization of Sàꞌán Sàvǐ ñà Yukúnanǐ (Mixtec).
 In Eda Derhemi (ed.), Endangered Languages and Diaspora - XXV Annual Conference Proceedings, 176‒185.
 Tirana, Albania: Foundation for Endangered Languages / QSPA.